-While I do love Neil and his playing, it is clear to myself and many others that jazz drumming was not his forte.
+While I love Neil and his playing, it is clear to me and many others that jazz drumming was not his forte.

-That being said, I do commend him for studying with many great teachers to learn jazz and for his honor to the art form.
+That being said, I commend him for studying with many great teachers to learn jazz and for his honor in the art form.

-For the first twenty year’s of Neil’s career, there wasn’t a remote control spinning kit or loads of percussion samples; bells and whistles can’t be the only argument to make against his playing besides his groove.
+For the first twenty years of Neil’s career, there wasn’t a remote control spinning kit or loads of percussion samples; bells and whistles can’t be the only argument to make against his playing beside his groove.

-He has written and performed countless parts that have been emulated by drummers of all ages and skill levels.
-To say that he isn’t a gigantic inspiration to a whole generation of drummers would be an falsehood.
+He has written and performed countless parts that drummers of all ages and skill levels have emulated.
+So saying that he isn’t a massive inspiration to a whole generation of drummers would be false.

-I personally love Rush lyrics.
+I love Rush lyrics.
 They resonate with me in a way simple pop music lyrics cannot.
-I like reading things that are interesting and provoke thought, not cookie-cutter ideas meant for simple minds.
+I like reading exciting things that provoke thought, not cookie-cutter ideas for simple minds.

 Neil Peart’s Drum Set Size

-The image above shows a visual representation of one of Neil’s drum kits from the early 80s.
-It was common for him to use percussion like concert toms, crotales, temple blocks, chimes, and gong drums.
+The image above visually represents one of Neil’s drum kits from the early 80s.
+Then, it was common for him to use percussion like concert toms, crotales, temple blocks, chimes, and gong drums.

-Personally, I think bigger kits are awesome.
-I think it makes you far more unique as a drummer with different types of percussion.
-Thom Sonny Green, from Alt J, uses extra percussion with his kit and no cymbals.
+Bigger kits are fantastic.
+It makes you far more unique as a drummer with different types of percussion.
+For example, Thom Sonny Green, from Alt J, uses extra percussion with his kit and no cymbals.

 Sure, his kit isn’t massive, but the unique quality is there.
-How boring is it to play the same setup countless other drummers have before you.
+How boring is it to play the same setup?

 There is a level of charisma that Neil emanates.
-You can tell that he is genuine and that he really did strive to always become a better drummer.
+You can tell that he is genuine and always strives to become a better drummer.

 Level of Endurance

-Don’t get me wrong — the level of admiration I have for Neil is immense, so much so that I’d say he’s had the greatest impact on me as a player.
-I also happen to love the music Rush made over the years, with the exception of Tai Shan (sorry Neil).
+Don’t get me wrong — my admiration for Neil is immense, so much so that I’d say he’s had the most significant impact on me as a player.
+However, I also love the music Rush made over the years, except for Tai Shan (sorry Neil).